 Assistant Professor of Psychiatry and Neurology, New York University School of Medicine

-This webinar will discuss the pathology of TBI and highlight similarities and differences to Alzheimer’s Disease.
-The characterization of these changes will be from the perspectives of neuropathology, neuroimaging, and fluid biomarkers.
+This webinar discussed the pathology of TBI and highlighted similarities and differences to Alzheimer’s Disease.
+The characterization of these changes were from the perspectives of neuropathology, neuroimaging, and fluid biomarkers.
 Neuroimaging has gained considerable value as it has evolved, from providing descriptive evidence of damage to more specific characterization of types of lesions.
-We will review selected mechanisms by which TBI can evolve into neurodegeneration, including tauopathy, amyloidosis, and cerebrovascular dysfunction, and point out possible opportunities for intervention.
-Recent work at NYU has started characterizing the glymphatic clearance system in humans, and preliminary data highlighting this work in Alzheimer’s disease and its potential in TBI will be discussed.
+We reviewed selected mechanisms by which TBI can evolve into neurodegeneration, including tauopathy, amyloidosis, and cerebrovascular dysfunction, and pointed out possible opportunities for intervention.
+Recent work at NYU has started characterizing the glymphatic clearance system in humans, and preliminary data highlighting this work in Alzheimer’s disease and its potential in TBI were discussed.

 About Mony de Leon, PhD